20 Fast-Growing Fruit Trees and Plants for a Productive Edible Garden

 Cavendish – Williams’ – Medium-sized bananas.
 Popular variety.
 Thin peel and creamy texture.
 Plant size 2-5m tall.

-Blue Java – Cold tolerant variety.
-Known as the ice cream bananas due to the creamy texture.
+Blue Java – Cold-tolerant variety.
+Known as the ice cream bananas due to their creamy texture.
 Plant size 2-5m tall.

 ‘Red Dacca – Dwarf sized plant.
 Deep maroon-red peel when ripe.
 Plant size 2.5m tall.